 The tool calculates the climate impact excluding biogenic carbon, i.e. emissions of carbon dioxide from bio-based sources are excluded in the calculations (the carbon uptake from the atmosphere is offset against the carbon emitted during combustion or similar).
 An example of biogenic carbon is the carbon contained in gaseous and liquid biofuels.
-The carbon in the fuel is initially taken up from the atmosphere and then released back into the atmosphere during combustion.
+The carbon in the fuel is initially taken up from the atmosphere and then released back into

+Boundaries of the GHG protocol, where the coloured boxes show included scope and sub-scope. the atmosphere during combustion.
 The incoming carbon sink and resulting carbon dioxide emissions are not included because the carbon balance over a certain period is zero.